tosbourn/sample-files/README.md

 This is a small repository of various files you can use for testing various things.

+I don't know about you, but I always end up needing test files for projects and I always used throw-away files, it is about time I had a more consistent approach and a repository of files to save time in the future.

 # Add your own

 You can add your own files to this list by forking the project, including a well named